220 Venus St. #4

 Table of Contents

-Knowing what to do after a storm in Jupiter, FL can protect your family’s safety and save you thousands in repairs.
+Knowing what to do after a storm in Jupiter, FL, can protect your family’s safety and save you thousands in repairs.
 Even when the skies clear, hazards like downed power lines, flooding, and hidden roof damage can remain.
 The first step after a storm is to stay safe by waiting for official all-clear alerts, avoiding floodwaters, and watching for structural hazards.

 Once it is safe, document all damage with photos and videos, check your home for leaks or broken shingles from the ground, and contact your insurance provider.
 Arrange a professional roof inspection to find hidden problems and make temporary repairs to prevent further damage.